microsoft/fadtk/README.md

 # Frechet Audio Distance Toolkit

 A simple and standardized library for Frechet Audio Distance (FAD) calculation.
-This library is published along with the paper _Improving Frechet Audio Distance for Generative Music Evaluation_ (link coming soon).
+This library is published along with the paper _Adapting Frechet Audio Distance for Generative Music Evaluation_ ([link to arXiv preprint](https://arxiv.org/abs/2311.01616)).
 The datasets associated with this paper and sample code tools used in the paper are also available under this repository.

 You can listen to audio samples of per-song FAD outliers on the online demo here: https://fadtk.hydev.org/